2020 Summer Internships

 Eligibility varies according to internship.
-A few are geared to undergraduates completing their degrees in May and June 2018, but most are for currently enrolled graduate students of all levels and those graduating in May or June 2018 with a relevant degree (such as MA, MBA, MFA, M Arch, M Ed, JD, or MLS).
+A few are geared to undergraduates completing their degrees in May and June 2020, but most are for currently enrolled graduate students of all levels and those graduating in May or June 2020 with a relevant degree (such as MA, MBA, MFA, MArch, MEd, JD, or MLS).
 Please check prerequisites carefully.
-Applicants from all backgrounds are encouraged to apply.
+Candidates who are people of color, LGBTQ+, bilingual or multilingual, and individuals with disabilities are encouraged to apply.
 This is an international program.

 Application Timeline and Procedures

 By the date above, all applications must be submitted online and in English.
 We will not accept applications or related materials via email, postal mail, or in person.

 The online application will require you to provide the following:

 - A letter (single-spaced, about 750 words) to the selection committee stating your reasons for participating in the museum training program at the National Gallery of Art at this point in your education or career, including what you hope to achieve from the experience, what you feel you can contribute to the department(s) in which you are interested, and how such an experience would further your education and career plans.

 - A writing sample (no more than 20 pages, including footnotes or endnotes, bibliography, and images).
 An academic paper works best for a research position.
 Business and law students may decide to submit a case, advice memo, or brief.
 Applicants to conservation and design internships are asked to submit a portfolio of completed projects.